 Bamboo Produces a High Yield

 In a single harvest, bamboo yields 20 times more building material than hardwood trees.
 A single bamboo stand can yield over 200 poles in just 5 years.
 The abundance of bamboo keeps prices low, making it a much more affordable choice than traditional hardwood building materials.

 As mentioned earlier, bamboo grows best in tropical areas of the globe where many people are struggling to make ends meet.
 The production of bamboo provides economic stability to developing countries and impoverished nations.
 As bamboo’s popularity increases, it offers a sustainable way of making a living for people around the globe.

 Bamboo can even help combat global warming.
 It’s true – bamboo produces more oxygen and absorbs more carbon dioxide than trees.
 With each bamboo shoot that is planted, global warming is taken down a peg or two.

 Some of the greatest benefits of bamboo are just out of sight – namely – underground.
 Bamboo’s widespread root system helps prevent soil erosion.
 Also, bamboo’s enveloping canopy prevents water from reaching the ground and eroding the soil.
 For these reasons bamboo is used widely in a number of developing countries to prevent crops and even whole villages from completely washing away.

 You may have heard that bamboo flooring was the “greener” choice, but now you know exactly why it is.
-If you are a company owner who wants to be more “green” and you have any questions about using bamboo in your place of business, feel free to be in touch with us!
+If you are a company owner who wants to be more “green” and you have any questions about using bamboo in your place of business, !